-Kratom is used in a variety of ways.
+Kratom is used in a variety of ways, and the effects or ‘high’ it produces can vary.
 The psychotropic effects of kratom leaves can be felt from smoking the substance or using it in a tea.
 Different strengths are used to achieve different psychological effects, but its impact lasts long after the high has worn off.

 Different Uses of Kratom

 Depending on the way Kratom is used, the effects may vary.
 Popular reasons people use kratom include: